McKinsey Interview Process: 6 Steps to an Offer (2026)

 If you pass the resume screen and Solve game, a McKinsey recruiter may contact you for a short phone or video call.
 This step typically lasts 15 to 20 minutes and is more of a confirmation step than a traditional interview.

-This is also your chance to ask questions about the office you applied to, the team, and what to expect in your upcoming interviews.
+This is also your chance to ask about the office you applied to, the team, and what to expect in your upcoming interviews.
 Come prepared with two or three thoughtful questions that show genuine interest in McKinsey.

 What Are McKinsey First Round Interviews Like?
 (Step 4)

-Based on Glassdoor data from over 6,800 interview reviews, candidates rate McKinsey interviews at a difficulty level of 3.7 out of 5.
-Only about 20% to 40% of candidates who reach the first round will advance to final round interviews.
+Based on Glassdoor data from over 6,800 interview reviews, candidates rate McKinsey interviews at a difficulty of 3.7 out of 5.
+Only about 20% to 40% of candidates who reach the first round advance to final round interviews.

 How Does the McKinsey Case Interview Work?

-A typical McKinsey case interview follows this structure:
+A typical McKinsey case follows this structure:

-• Data analysis: The interviewer presents charts, graphs, or numbers for you to interpret and calculate
+• Data analysis: the interviewer presents charts, graphs, or numbers for you to interpret and calculate

-• Recommendation: You synthesize your findings into a clear recommendation with supporting reasoning
+• Recommendation: you synthesize your findings into a clear recommendation with supporting reasoning

 If you want a structured way to master case interviews quickly, my case interview course walks you through each framework and question type with practice cases and drills.